nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/bridges-articulation-points.md

 (tested).

 In an undirected graph G:
-- An articulation Point is a vertex whose removal disconnects G.
+- An Articulation Point is a vertex whose removal disconnects G.
-- A bridge is an edge whose removal diconnects G.
+- A Bridge is an edge whose removal diconnects G.

 ### Solution